jorzel/hashnode/cky229amk00g7a3s1apr7gub5.md

 ![sign_in.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640695212036/qvufgy-GQ.png)

 ## Authentication
-We have a `token` generated in `SignIn` step, so we can used it in "Bearer Authentication" process.
+We have a `token` generated in `SignIn` step, so we can use it in "Bearer Authentication" process.
 In this kind of authentication, everyone that has valid `token` (bearer) can be recognized as a `User` corresponding to this `token`.
 We define a `sign_in_required` decorator that can be used for each GraphQL field resolver.
 This decorator takes `token` from "Authorization" request header, decode it to get `user_id` and check if `User` corresponding to `user_id` exist.
-If it completes successfully, we have authenicated `User`.
+If it completes successfully, we have authenticated `User`.

 ```python
 # api/graphql.py